 Sometimes though, the poly-count cannot be reduced enough (like in cylindrical shapes), or the collision needs to be different from the actual geometry (like a stairs, where you want a slope for characters).
 Then you need to add custom collides, this is done by adding a .ent file or using naming of the submeshes.
+As discussed more later on, ent files should be used for most objects and only when a mesh (not made out of primitive shapes) collider is needed, should the naming be used.

 First of all, the collider must be child of one of the other (non-collider) submeshes in the dae file!
+This is because the material of the parent is used to get the physics material for the collider.

-Then it has to be named according to a syntax charcollider [type] [name]
+Then it has to be named according to a syntax, which is as follows: